cjbottaro/cream_ex/README.md

 MyCluster.get("foo")
 ```

-## Using modules with more than one cluster
+If you have more than one cluster...

-Yeah, this works too.

 ```elixir
 # In config/*.exs